aboveStars/apidon-bridge/kaan/README.md

 3. Enter the API URL `http://localhost:8000/upload/` for the upload endpoint or `http://localhost:8000/classify/` for the classification endpoint or `http://localhost:8000/classify/tfclassify/` for the preTrained TensorFlow model classification endpoint or `http://localhost:8000/classify/ptclassify/` for the preTrained Pytorch model classification endpoint.
 4. Go to the 'Headers' tab and set 'Content-Type' to 'application/json'.
 5. Go to the 'Body' tab, select 'raw', and choose 'JSON' as the format.
+6. Go to the 'Headers' tab and set a key as 'API_KEY' and a value 'YOUR_API_KEY' for verification.

-6. Enter the JSON data with the required keys.
+7. Enter the JSON data with the required keys.
 For example, to upload a model:

 ```json
 {